go-mate/go-commit/README.md

 - **Production code**: Use ONLY `gogit` (github.com/go-xlan/gogit) - provides object-based Git operations
 - **Test code**: Use `gitgo` (github.com/go-xlan/gitgo) - provides chainable operations to set up test conditions

 ⚠️ **Important**: Do NOT use `gitgo` in production logic code.
-This rule applies to this project alone to maintain clean separation of concerns.
+This rule applies to this project to maintain clean separation of concerns.

 ---